-If you installed Solution Control Server, logmsg is already installed, and is located in the same folder in which Solution Control Server was installed.
+If you installed Solution Control Server 8.5.100.41 and earlier, logmsg is already installed, and is located in the same folder in which Solution Control Server was installed.

-Starting in 8.1.2, you can install the Solution Control Server utilities without installing Solution Control Server itself.
-If you have not installed the utilities, refer to the section "Solution Control Server Utilities" in the Framework Deployment Guide.
+Staring with SCS 8.5.100.42 release, the logmsg utility is not installed by default with Solution Control Server.
+You can install it separately by following the instructions in the section "Solution Control Server Utilities" in the Framework Deployment Guide.
 After the utilities are installed, logmsg is stored in the location you specified during the installation.